rafaelcamargo/ng-rise/README.md

 # ng-rise
 ng-rise is a minimal AngularJS application.
 Its content has only the minimum conditions to start code an app: *Angular*, *Angular-Route* and automated tasks to watch and update *.js* and *.styl* files.

+## Requirements
+To run this project, you need Nodejs installed in your system. *node ~v0.10 recommended*

 ## Installation